Galluzzi History, Family Crest & Coats of Arms

 - Augusto Galluzzi, aged 17, who settled in America from Fereutina, Italy, in 1910

-- Giocondo Galluzzi, aged 32, who emigrated to America from Montebono, Italy, in 1911
+- Giocondo Galluzzi, aged 32, who immigrated to America from Montebono, Italy, in 1911

-- Elvira Galluzzi, aged 20, who emigrated to the United States from Milano, Italy, in 1912
+- Elvira Galluzzi, aged 20, who immigrated to the United States from Milano, Italy, in 1912

 - Luigi Galluzzi, aged 27, who landed in America from Gioiosa, Italy, in 1912

 - Paolo Galluzzi, aged 52, who settled in America from Casamayina, Italy, in 1912

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

 Contemporary Notables of the name Galluzzi (post 1700)

 - Giuseppe Galluzzi (b.
 1903), Italian footballer and manager from Florence